 English 12A explores rhetoric using informational texts, including seminal US documents that shaped legal and social policy to examine reasoning including the chain of legal reasoning.
-Honors includes additional examples and practice for students.

-"English 12B" synthesize knowledge and uses critical thinking to analyze narrative texts from British literature across different eras-from the Middle Ages through modern times.
+"English 12B synthesize knowledge and uses critical thinking to analyze narrative texts from British literature across different eras-from the Middle Ages through modern times.
 Students read Frankenstein by Mary Shelley along with works by British writers such as Shakespeare and Tolkien.
 These reading selections demonstrate concepts such as narrative elements and structures, literary devices such as symbolism and sarcasm, and inference.
 Topic include: vocabulary, context clues, word choice, and affixes.
 In addition, students write a fictional narrative and a literary analysis.